 - Liquid crystal polymer (LCP) is another glass-filled material that’s strong but has the ability to “go thin” when needed.

 Again, there are hundreds of materials and thousands of ways to adjust, blend or fine-tune them to produce the desired results.

 Even if the right combination of material attributes can’t be found, don’t despair.
 Some clever edits to part geometry go a long way to alleviate internal stress and potential weakness produced by less than optimal wall thickness.
 Parts shaped like dumbbells or sewing bobbins are perfect candidates for coring, which eliminates large cross-sections of material similar to removing wedge-shaped slices of an apple, but the strong core is left in place.
 This is a great way to avoid sink, reduce material usage and make parts lighter but just as strong (possibly stronger).
 And parts like box lids that have tall, thin walls can be reinforced with gussets, so long as the relative wall thickness of the supporting material follows the 40 to 60 percent rules mentioned previously.
 This also eliminates the chance of shadowing, which occurs when one section of the part cools down faster than others.

-Once you receive your part quote, be sure to review the accompanying design for manufacturability (DFM) analysis, which provides feedback to improve the moldability of your part.
-Overly thick or thin areas will be color-coded based on nominal wall thickness, along with recommendations on changes to draft angles.
+Once you receive your part quote, be sure to review the accompanying design for manufacturability (DFM) analysis, which provides feedback to improve the mouldability of your part.
+Overly thick or thin areas will be colour-coded based on nominal wall thickness, along with recommendations on changes to draft angles.
 Parting lines, ejector and gate locations, undercuts, side-actions, and the need for hand-loaded inserts are displayed as well.
-If deemed necessary, a flow analysis can be performed, to analyze pressure points around gate areas, and to identify potential knit lines.
-As always, feel free to contact us at 877-479-3680 or email@example.com if questions or concerns emerge.
+If deemed necessary, a flow analysis can be performed, to analyse pressure points around gate areas, and to identify potential knit lines.
+As always, feel free to contact us at +44 (0) 1952 683047 or [email protected] if questions or concerns emerge.